-Default Read and Write Cycles.
-By default, and after reset, the DMA's timing of read and write operations is exactly the same as the Z80 CPU's timing of read and write cycles for memory and I/O peripherals, with one exception: during a read cycle, data is latched on the falling edge of $T_3$ and held on the data bus across the boundary between read and write cycles, through the end of the following write cycle.
+By default, and after reset, the DMA's timing of read and write operations is exactly the same as the Z80C CPU's timing of read and write cycles for memory and I/O peripherals, with one exception: during a read cycle, data is latched on the falling edge of T3 and held on the data bus across the boundary between read and write cycles, through the end of the following write cycle.

-Figure 12 illustrates the timing for memory-to-I/O port transfers and Figure 13 illustrates I/O-to-memory transfers.
+Figure 12 illustrates the timing for memory-to-I/O port transfers and figure 13 illustrates I/O-to-memory transfers.
+Memory-to-memory and I/O-to-I/O transfers timings are simply permutations of these diagrams.

-Memory-to-memory and I/O-to-I/O transfer timings are simply permutations of these diagrams.
+The default timing uses three T-cycles for memory

-The default timing uses three T-cycles for memory transactions and four T-cycles for I/O transactions, which include one automatically inserted wait cycle ( $T{WA}$ ) between $T_2$ and $T_3$ .
-If the $\overline{CE/WAIT}$ line is programmed to act as a $\overline{WAIT}$ line during the DMA's active state, it is sampled on the falling edge of $T_2$ for memory transactions and the falling edge of $T{WA}$ for I/O transactions.
-If $\overline{CE/WAIT}$ is Low during this time another T-cycle is added, during which the
+transactions and four T-cycles for I/O transactions, which include one automatically inserted wait cycle between T2 and T3.
+If the CE/WAIT line is programmed to act a WAIT line during the DMA's active state, it is sampled on the falling edge of T2 for memory transactions and the falling edge of Tw for I/O transactions.
+If CE/WAIT is Low during this time an-